Is Your Baby Getting Enough Breast Milk?

 A Note on Bottle-Feeding Signs

-If your baby is bottle-fed (expressed milk or formula), the reliable signs are similar: steady weight gain, 6 or more wet diapers a day after day 5, regular stools, alert wakeful periods, and a baby who seems settled after most feeds.
+If your baby is bottle-fed (expressed milk or formula), the reliable signs are similar: steady weight gain, 6 or more wet nappies a day after day 5, regular stools, alert wakeful periods, and a baby who seems settled after most feeds.
 Volume per feed varies more than people expect — paced bottle-feeding helps avoid overfeeding while still letting your baby take what they need.
 See Paced Bottle Feeding and Formula Feeding Amounts for more.

 Quiet Tracking with Amme